 He seemed particularly at home with fantastical storylines, such as those in the whimsical Millie, the Mark Twain farce Is He Dead?, the hyper-theatrical demimonde of Kiss Me, Kate, and The Life's 1970s Times Square world of pimps and streetwalkers.
 That said, he could be understated, as in the recent Broadway revivals of The Normal Heart and Man and Boy, Theatre for a New Audience's lauded revival of Harley Granville-Barker's Waste, and the much-awarded 2005 Signature Theatre Company revival of The Trip to Bountiful.

+He worked frequently for the Roundabout Theatre Company, where he was championed early on by artistic director Todd Haimes, who, Mr. Pakledinaz once said, "liked my brain."
 He was nominated for Tony Awards ten times, for The Life, Golden Child, Kiss Me, Kate, Thoroughly Modern Millie, The Pajama Game, Gypsy, Blithe Spirit, Anything Goes and Nice Work If You Can Get It.
 He won for Millie and Kate.
 He won an Obie Award in 1999 for his swinging, club-scene-like costumes for a CSC production of Moliere's The Misanthrope starring Uma Thurman and Roger Rees.

 He worked widely in regional theatre, winning a Joseph Jefferson Award for Pal Joey at the Goodman Theatre in Chicago.
 He also worked extensively in opera, designing productions at the Metropolitan Opera, New York City Opera, as well as opera houses in Seattle, Los Angeles, St. Louis, Sante Fe, Houston, Toronto, Salzburg, Paris, Amsterdam, Brussels, Helsinki and Gothenburg.
 He worked extensively with Mark Morris in the dance world.